 The Company, like all companies in the international oil and gas sector, is exposed to a variety of risks which include title to oil and gas interests, the uncertainty of finding and acquiring reserves, funding and developing those reserves and finding storage and markets for them.
 In addition there are commodity price fluctuations, interest and exchange rate changes and changes in government regulations.
 The oil and gas industry is intensely competitive and the Company must compete against companies that have larger technical and financial resources.
 The Company works to mitigate these risks by evaluating opportunities for acceptable funding, considering farm-out opportunities that are available to the Company, operating in politically stable countries, aligning itself with joint venture partners with significant international experience and by employing highly skilled personnel.
 The Company also maintains a corporate insurance program consistent with industry practice to protect against losses due to accidental destruction of assets, well blowouts and other operating accidents and disruptions.
-The oil and gas industry is subject to extensive and varying environmental regulations imposed by governments relating to the protection of the environment and the Company is committed to operate safely and in an environmentally sensitive manner in all operations.
+The oil and gas industry is committed to operate safely and in an environmentally sensitive manner in all operations.

-There have been no significant changes in these risks and uncertainties in the period ended June 30, 2016.
+There have been no significant changes in these risks and uncertainties in the period ended December 31, 2016.
 Please also refer to Forward Looking Statements.